 However, I have an extensive overview of many companies that I look at from time to time.
 The watchlist companies are primarily companies that I have currently examined particularly carefully, where substantial changes are imminent or which are in my focus for other reasons.

-They are present to me in some form, which is why I put them on the list and perhaps monitor them a little more closely than other companies.
-But it often happens that I invest in different companies, after all.
-And so it happens that I buy other companies because it seems convenient at that moment.
+These companies are present to me in some form, which is why I put them on the list and perhaps monitor them a little more closely than other companies.
+But it often happens that I invest in different companies when it seems convenient at that moment.